enigmatic-code/lattice_circles/README.txt

-I welcome any additions or improvements to the list (particularly for circles with less than 1,000 points, or radius less than 1,000,000,000 (preferably both)).
+I welcome any additions or improvements to the list (particularly for circles already listed, or new circles with a radius less than 1,000,000,000).

 Also any ideas on fast algorithms for finding minimal circles would be appreciated.